janschupke/nerdboard/README.md

 - **Enhanced Refresh Controls**: Countdown timer and manual refresh for all tiles
 - **Accessibility**: WCAG 2.1 AA compliance with full keyboard navigation
 - **Error Handling**: Comprehensive error boundaries and recovery mechanisms
+- **API Logging System**: All API warnings and errors are logged to a user-accessible log view, not the browser console, with real-time removal and automatic cleanup.
 - **Performance**: Optimized components with React.memo and useMemo
 - **Theme Support**: Light and dark theme with custom Tailwind configuration
 - **Local Storage**: Automatic persistence of dashboard configuration